 - More on sweet itch here.

-- This is a creature that uses your horse’s body (in a rather gross way) to reproduce.
+- This creature uses your horse’s body (in a rather gross way) to reproduce.
 Part fly, part internal parasite.

 - It’s in your horse’s mouth that they hatch into larvae and burrow in his cheeks and tongue.
 They live there for a bit, then they migrate to his stomach and attach themselves there, also as larvae.
 Come springtime, the larvae are passed with your horse’s manure into the soil to pupate into adult flies.